 The Board adopted a non-employee director compensation policy in connection with our initial public offering.
 The initial adoption and each subsequent amendment of the non-employee director compensation policy was adopted following a benchmarking review with our independent compensation consultant of our peer group and overall board compensation trends.
 This policy was amended on March 4, 2015, February 23, 2016, June 5, 2018, June 5, 2019, February 10, 2020, April 13, 2022, February 14, 2023, and April 22, 2024.
 Pursuant to this policy, our non-employee directors are paid annual cash compensation of \$50,000 each and our non-executive Chairperson is paid annual cash compensation of \$50,000.
 The non-executive Chairperson annual retainer fee was changed from \$100,000 in 2023 to \$50,000, effective January 1, 2024.
-In addition, non-employee directors are paid \$10,000 annually for serving on our Audit Committee (\$20,000 annually for the Chairperson), \$7,500 annually for serving on our Compensation Committee (\$17,500 annually for the Chairperson), \$5,000 annually for serving on our Scientific Advisory Board.
-Non-employee directors are reimbursed for their reasonable out-of-pocket expenses to cover attendance at and participation in meetings of the Board and other activities performed in the course of their service on the Board.
+In addition, non-employee directors are paid \$10,000 annually for serving on our Audit Committee (\$20,000 annually for the Chairperson), \$7,500 annually for serving on our Compensation Committee (\$17,500 annually for the Chairperson), \$5,000 annually for serving on our Nominating and Corporate Governance Committee (\$10,000 annually for the Chairperson) and \$25,000 for serving on our Scientific Advisory Board.
+Non-employee directors are reimbursed for their reasonable out-of-pocket expenses to cover attendance at and participation in meetings of the Board and other activities performed in the course of their service on the Board

-Upon the 2024 annual meeting of our stockholders, each individual who was elected or appointed as a non-employee director and each other nonemployee director who continued to serve as a non-employee director immediately after such annual meeting of our stockholders was granted a stock option award of 70,000 shares.
+Upon the 2024 annual meeting of our stockholders, each individual who was elected or appointed as a non-employee director and each other non-employee director who continued to serve as a non-employee director immediately after such annual meeting of our stockholders was granted a stock option award of 70,000 shares.

-At our 2025 annual meeting of our stockholders, each individual who is elected or appointed as a non-employee director and each other nonemployee director who continues to serve as a non-employee director immediately after such annual meeting of our stockholders will be granted a stock option award of 120,000 shares.
+At our 2025 annual meeting of our stockholders, each individual who is elected or appointed as a non-employee director and each other non-employee director who continues to serve as a non-employee director immediately after such annual meeting of our stockholders will be granted a stock option award of 120,000 shares.

 The annual option awards will vest upon the earlier of (x) June 4 of the following year and (y) the following year's annual stockholder meeting, subject to the non-employee director's continuous service.
 All options granted under our non-employee director compensation policy will be granted with an exercise price equal to the fair market value of our common stock on the grant date.
-The vesting of all options will cease upon a non-employee director's resignation from the Board or other cessation of service, unless the Board determines otherwise.
-All unvested options will vest in full immediately prior to a change in control (as defined in the 2014 Plan), subject to the non-employee director's continuous service as of the day prior to the closing of such change in control.
+The vesting of all options and restricted stock unit ("RSU") awards will cease upon a non-employee director's resignation from the Board or other cessation of service, unless the Board determines otherwise.
+All unvested options and RSU awards will vest in full immediately prior to a change in control (as defined in the 2014 Plan), subject to the non-employee director's continuous service as of the day prior to the closing of such change in control.